Making-with-Code/making-with-code/site/content/courses/cs10/unit_webapps/00_act_03/_index.md

 - Your README.md with your works cited
 - Your Miro board should be up to date with your design

----

-**🗓️ Timeline**

-**You have 4 in class days to complete the Miro Planning Board and prepare for the Pitch.**

-- begins on Wednesday, 12 April
-- due on Thursday, 20 April

 {{< /deliverables >}}